TV Ears: History

-It’s a classic American business story in which three friends teamed up and dealt with many adversities and were tested on their determination to make a dream come true.
-In 1997 George Dennis, a successful business owner reached out to his childhood friend Vincent Primerano asking if he had any business or product ideas.
-Vince owned a Hearing Aid Center in Las Vegas and within a short amount of time he conceived the idea of a unique, specialized TV headset for people with hearing loss.
+In 1997 George Dennis, an entrepreneur, reached out to his childhood friend Vincent Primerano asking if he had any business or product ideas.
+Vince owned a Hearing Aid Center in Las Vegas and within a short amount of time he conceived the idea of a TV headset for people with hearing loss.
 Vince understood the need for a TV listening device because he knew that 80% of the hearing impaired would never seek help.
-In reality, hearing aids were expensive and not the most effective way to watch and understand words on TV.
-In the home family members were living with loud TV and the stress it created was overwhelming, he heard it thousands of times.
-At that point Vince knew the only way it could come together is with business knowledge and extensive experience of his friend George Dennis.
-It was fate that George reached out to Vince.
-George was raised in the business environment because of his parents family business and he graduated top of his class from Denver University in business and finance.
+Vince knew the only way it could come together is with business knowledge and extensive experience of his friend George Dennis.
+George was raised in the business environment because of his parents' family business, and he graduated top of his class from the University of Denver in business and finance.
 George was already a highly successful entrepreneur at a young age.
-The execution it would take for TV Ears to be a global success would need to be directed by George.
-He was born for this type of challenge, so he took charge.
+George assumed the role of CEO.

-What Vince and George lacked was technical knowledge and the experience of dealing with product developers, a very complex process.
-This was the role of Grant Gaynor, George’s cousin.
-When we were kid’s we called Grant, “MacGyver” because he could figure out anything.
+What Vince and George lacked was technical knowledge and the experience of dealing with product developers.
+Grant Gaynor, George's cousin, filled this role.
 The three conceived the first operational (prototype) set of TV Ears in Huntington Beach, California, in 1998.
-The company started out very small, bouncing between living rooms, a pool house, and other small studio suites.
+The company started out very small, moving between living rooms, a pool house, and other small studio suites.
 Today over 2 million people and their families benefit from TV Ears.
 Today, TV Ears is the No. 1 selling brand for TV listening devices and is recommended by doctors and audiologists around the world.
-TV Ears is located in San Diego, California where they house the North America distribution center, support, and sales teams.
+TV Ears is headquartered in San Diego, California where they house the North America distribution center, support, and sales teams.